EXPLAINER-Charting the Fed's data flow

 Consumer price inflation rose for the second straight month, to 3.7% in August versus 3.2% in July.
 But the rise was largely the result of higher gas prices, which can be volatile and which Fed officials discount in analyzing price trends.
 More important to the central bank, underlying "core" inflation stripped of energy and food costs continued its decline, falling to 4.3% on a year-over-year basis compared to 4.7% in July.

 The PCE price index, which is used to set the Fed's 2% inflation target, rose to 3.3% in July versus 3% in June.
-The "core" rate stripped of food and energy costs rose 4.2% last month compared to 4.1% in June.
+The "core" rate stripped of food and energy costs rose 4.2% in July compared to 4.1% in June.

 While the overall picture is somewhat mixed, the inflation data since the Fed's last meeting likely doesn't change the policy outlook.
 But it does highlight the time it may take for Fed officials to be confident in a continued inflation decline.